Can you spend time out of the wheelchair?

 System air mattress which rotates me throughout the

 night without any extra propping.
-It's greatly reduced the chance of
+It reduced the chance of

-pressure points, meaning I wake my husband far less as I stay much
+pressure points, meaning I woke my husband far less as I stay much

 more comfortable.
 It's trickier getting a urinal under me, and I